Rosicrucian Fellowship: Origins and foundation

 On October 28, 1911, the organisation's international headquarters, still used today, were opened at Mount Ecclesia in Oceanside, California.
 The ceremony of ground-breaking consisted in planting a large Cross with the initials C.R.C. (for Christian Rosenkreuz, the legendary head of the original order) painted in gilt letters on the three upper ends and with a climbing rose.
 The Rosicrucian Fellowship Temple, called The Ecclesia, was erected for the purpose of affording more powerful means for the healing of disease, and dedicated on December 25, 1920.
 Spiritual Healing meetings are held there each day.

 According to Max Heindel, the invisible Order of the Rose Cross exists in the inner worlds, was founded in 1313 and is composed of twelve great adepts presented as belonging to human evolution but already advanced far beyond the cycle of rebirth.
 Their mission is explained as aiming to prepare the whole wide world for a new phase in religion that includes awareness of the inner worlds and the subtle bodies and safe guidance in the gradual awakening of man's latent spiritual faculties: "to prepare a new phase of the Christian religion to be used during the coming age now at hand."

 Admission into the Rosicrucian Fellowship is free of fees and is funded by donation.
 The Fellowship recognizes seven grades, but its study is primarily based upon a system of three grades: regular student, probationer and disciple.
 After a two-year term of being a Regular Student of the Fellowship, a person who abstains from all flesh food, tobacco, mind-altering drugs, and alcohol may apply for probationership.
 When the Probationer has complied with the necessary requirements and completed the term of probation he may send request for individual instruction.
 Access to the Disciple grade is granted upon merit; once admitted into discipleship subsequent Spiritual unfoldment of the advanced soul within the Order of the Rose Cross is conducted through the process of the nine Lesser Initiations.

 Teachings

-The school's teachings hold that man is a Spirit with all the powers of God, powers that are being slowly unfolded in a series of existences (rebirths) in a gradually-improving body, a process under the guidance of exalted Beings ordering our steps in a decreasing measure as man gradually acquires intellect and will.
-For this purpose we live many lives of increasingly fine texture and moral character.
-Through the "Law of Cause and Consequence" we constantly set new causes into operation which will create new destiny to balance and improve the old destiny brought from the past.
-All causes set into action in one life cannot be ripened in one existence but "Whatsoever a man soweth that shall he also reap".
+The school's teachings hold that a human being is a Spirit with all the powers of God, powers that are being slowly unfolded in a series of existences (rebirths) in a gradually-improving body, a process under the guidance of exalted Beings ordering one's steps in a decreasing measure as one gradually acquires intellect and will.
+For this purpose humans live many lives of increasingly fine texture and moral character.
+Through the "Law of Cause and Consequence" one constantly set new causes into operation which will create new destiny to balance and improve the old destiny brought from the past.
+All causes set into action in one life cannot be ripened within one existence but "Whatsoever a man soweth that shall he also reap".